Paloftzer/TSWCharCreator/README.md

 For more detailed explanations please see [Top-Strongest Wikia Attack Potency/Destructive Capacity](https://topstrongest.fandom.com/wiki/Attack_Potency/Destructive_Capacity), it uses the same tiers but actually has an explanation

-### Attack Potency/Destructive Capacity Terminology
+### Attack Potency Destructive Capacity Terminology
 This uses roughly the same terminology as the physical strength list, but the scenarios might vary slightly.
 Overall the explanations from [Physical Terminology](##physical-terminology) should match these closely

 ### Durability Terminology